dcmuller/ukbiobank_lca_model_predictions/README.md

 prediction model.

 ## How to use this code
-You will need a copy of Stata, version 11 or higher, with the user-written command stpm2 installed (-ssc install stpm2-).
+You will need a copy of Stata, version 12 or higher, with the user-written commands stpm2 and rcsgen installed (`ssc install stpm2`, `ssc install rcsgen`).
 Open stata and change directory to the root of this repository.
 Running
 ```
 do predict_lca_risk.do